mfaaizi/Text_Nexus/README.md

 https://youtube.com/shorts/gkH03tkox58?feature=share

->  *Watch The application follows a **Client-Server Architecture** where the Flutter mobile app communicates with a local Python API server running HuggingFace transformer models for real-time AI inference.
+>  *Watch The application follows a **Client-Server Architecture** where the Flutter mobile app communicates with a local Python API server running transformer models and pre-trained models on large datasets for real-time AI inference.